Skip to content

 This results in more accurate responses for challenging tasks, at the cost of higher latency and token usage.

-Control how much computational effort the model spends reasoning:
+Control how much computational effort the model spends reasoning.
+ReasoningEffort works with all three providers:

 <?php